-ausEE Inc. is Australia’s national support and patient advocacy organisation representing Australians living with an eosinophilic disease including eosinophilic gastrointestinal diseases (EGIDs) and eosinophilic oesophagitis (EoE).
+ausEE Inc. is the national support and patient advocacy organisation representing Australians living with an eosinophil-associated disease such as eosinophilic gastrointestinal diseases (EGIDs) and eosinophilic oesophagitis (EoE).
+We extend our support and advocacy to people in New Zealand and their whānau.

 We are a registered Australia wide charity whose mission is to improve the lives of those affected by eosinophilic diseases through providing support, evidence-based information, resources, advocacy and by campaigning to raise awareness and funds for research in Australia.
+Additionally, we serve the tube feeding community as EGIDs are conditions, among many, where people may require a feeding tube to ensure their nutritional needs are met.

 Donations to ausEE Inc. over $2 are tax deductible.
 All donations received will help us to achieve our mission.
 Please Donate here.